JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 Operating systems perform many different tasks at the base level of the computer and create an API for software to be developed on.
 Without them there is no access to the computer's recoures and nothing to manage them.
 They serve the following functions to create a platform between te user and the

 ### Managing Peripherals
-External hardware needs to comunicate with the computer and it cannot do this without a device driver.
+All hardware needs to comunicate with the computer and it cannot do this without a device driver.
 Inputs and outputs are translated by the driver so that the OS can control it.
+For example keyboards and mice need to give inputs to the computer and have custom settings to do so.

 ### Utility programs
 Background and active helper programs that run on the software.
 Some utilities are key, and are loaded right away.
 Examples of Utility programs are: